alexrub84/ElasticBeanStalk-Wordpress/README.md

 2. ![Schermata da 2023-01-31 10-37-34](https://user-images.githubusercontent.com/123361990/215723480-72b9aad8-bd7d-47a0-811f-d4489ef3fe2e.png)
 3. Click on Create Application

-4. Follow this instructions for realize your application :
+4. Follow this step for realize your application :

    4.1 Name of application : in this example , i have write "wordpress"

    4.2 Tag - Key Owner - Value : myemail